hrokr/Heartbeat/README.md

 ![psd_actual](images/psd_actual.png)

 I'd like to say from here is was models and great results.
 But it wasn't.
 And maybe you're thinking you might like to take a shot at it.
+So,

+PhD and post-docs with up to 6 months of time - 1 :
+Dude in a Data Science program and a week     - 0

 ### Don't expect Google to be of much help.
 It was overrun by wingnuts